russellmccloy/russellmccloy.github.io/_posts/2020-08-14-welcome-to-my-blog.markdown

 - It helps me solidify my learning by forcing me to write it down.
 I feel this helps fully embed the knowledge in my slightly forgetful mind.
 - It is not to show off but, if it helps others, that's great.
-- It's guaranteed job interview question and I suppose it can immediately instill confidence in a prospective employer.
+- It's a guaranteed job interview question and I suppose it can immediately instill confidence in a prospective employer.

 If you find any errors or you have an opinion you can contact me here: [{{ site.email }}][my-email]